nelson-liu/paraphrase-id-tensorflow/README.md

 # paraphrase-id-tensorflow

-Various models and code for paraphrase identification, natural language inference, and semantic textual similarity tasks, implemented in Tensorflow (1.1.0).
+Various models and code for paraphrase identification implemented in Tensorflow (1.1.0).

 I took great care to document the code and explain what I'm doing at various steps throughout the models; hopefully it'll be didactic example code for those